HybridVariationalInference

 NormalScalingModelApplicator(app, priors, transM)

-Wrapper around AbstractModelApplicator that transforms each output (assumed in [0..1], usch as output of logistic activation function) to a quantile of a Normal distribution.
+Wrapper around AbstractModelApplicator that transforms each output (assumed in [0..1], such as output of logistic activation function) to a quantile of a Normal distribution.

 Length of μ, σ must correspond to the number of outputs of the wrapped ModelApplicator.